Joan Reede

 Joan Y. Reede (born 1953) is an American physician.
-She is Harvard Medical School's inaugural dean for diversity and community partnership in the Office of Culture and Community Engagement (OCCE).
+She is Harvard Medical School's inaugural dean for culture and community engagement in the Office of Culture and Community Engagement (OCCE).
 She is also a member of the National Academy of Medicine.
 She is known for creating programs that mentor and support physicians and physician-scientists.
 Alumni of her programs have created a 501(c)(3) organization called The Reede Scholars in her honor.

 Early life and education

 Reede was born and raised in Boston, the descendant of slaves from Georgia.
 Despite discouragement from school officials, she applied to and attended Brown University and graduated in 1977, then went on to Mt.
 Sinai School of Medicine, graduating in 1980.
 Reede's mother, Tommye Reede, eventually earned her college degree the same year that Reede graduated from medical school.
 Reede then moved to Johns Hopkins University School of Medicine to complete a residency in pediatrics before completing a fellowship in child psychiatry at Boston Children's Hospital.
 Reede returned to school at Harvard later in her career, earning a Master's of Public Health degree in 1990 and a Master's in Policy and Management in 1992, both from the Harvard School of Public Health.
 She also holds an MBA from Boston University.